NoahBKalma/math-expression-solver/README.md

 - **ClearH** — clear history
 - **Clear** — clear the console
 - **Exit** — exit the program (or the expression prompt)

----

-## Status

-Core solver is complete and working: operators, functions, brackets, step-by-step output, and expression history.